AshokSirugudi/lendingclubproj/README.md

-# this is demo project
-# going through the functionality of Git & GitHub
+# This is demo project, going through the functionality of Git & GitHub.
-# executing all the various commands for all different actions
-# found an interesting and interactive website for GIT practice
+# refreshing and executing all the various commands for all different actions.
+Found an interesting and interactive website for GIT practice
 # https://learngitbranching.js.org/
-# created a basic structure for the project
+# Created a basic structure for the project
-# the project is more inclined towards Data engineering - Data cleaning, transformations and aligning to business goals.
+# This project is more inclined towards Data engineering - Data cleaning, transformations and strategies.
-# the full fledged project will be executed in a different repository.